 HB 859 (2008) Creates levels of community supervision based on assessed risk and offense severity.
 Caps supervision officer caseloads based on supervision level.
 Authorizes the use of administrative supervision and allows for early termination for some probationers.
 Permits the use of electronic monitoring for community supervision.
 Requires substance abuse assessments be used for drug and property offenders to determine appropriate treatment services.
 Closes one prison and converts another into a secure treatment facility.
 Directs savings resulting from this act to be used for expansion of substance abuse treatment, pre-sentencing assessments, reentry housing and electronic monitoring equipment.

 HB 792 (2010)

-Full summaries of legislation can be found in NCSL’s Sentencing and Corrections Enactment Database.
+Summaries of legislation from 2010 or newer can be found in NCSL’s Sentencing and Corrections Enactment Database.